+This is Wealthfront’s tax-optimization system.
+In addition to the tax-loss harvesting, you will find with other robo advisors out there you also get access to stock level tax-loss harvesting.
 You must have between $100,000 and $500,000 dollars in your account to make use of this but it offers a bit more bang for your buck when it comes to reducing your taxes.

-Wealthfront claims tax-optimization can add 2.03% to your investment performance.
+Wealthfront claims tax optimization can add 2.03% to your investment performance.

 There is a fee of 0.25% of your managed assets to use the Wealthfront platform.

-They do not charge a trade commission or any fees for withdrawing, minimums or transfers.
+They do not charge a trade commission or any fees for withdrawing, minimums, or transfers.

 But Acorns does not have nearly as robust of a system as Betterment and Wealthfront.
-Both Betterment and Wealthfront are best for more intermediate to advanced investors who have more questions about their finances or have more to invest.
+Both Betterment and Wealthfront are best for intermediate to advanced investors who have questions about their finances or have more to invest.

 Choosing between Betterment and Wealthfront is a lot harder and is going to depend on what you want your investing experience to look like.
 They are both top-notch robo advisor services and carry similar features.